 - Place on baking sheet and drizzle with olive oil and sprinkle with sea salt salt.
 Place in over at 350F for about an hour.
 (This can be done ahead of time as well.)

 - While squash is roasting.
 Sautee onions and garlic in medium pot in olive oil until translucent.

 - Add carrots, cut and peeled ginger and 1/2 broth and simmer for 15-20 minutes, until carrots are soft.
 Salt to taste.
 Add cumin.

 - Stir and cover on low.
 When squash is soft all way throw thickest part take out from oven.
 Let cool 3 minutes, or enough so you don’t burn yourself.

 - With a spoon scoop out fresh from outer peel.
 Yum.
 Add to carrot, onion mixture.
 Stir together.

 - Add rest of broth.
 Transfer to blender and puree until smooth.

 - Transfer back in pot and add coconut milk.
 Stir and simmer 2 minutes.
-Garnish with cilantro, pepper and chili.
+Garnish with cilantro, pumpkin seeds, pepper, chili, dash of cumin.